inocan-group/aws-orchestrate/docs/wrapper.md

 ## Error Handling

 All errors encountered in your handler function will be trapped by the `wrapper` function and will report the error in a reasonable way without any configuration.
-If, however, you want to take a more active role than you can by leveraging the Error Management API at `context.errorMgmt`.
+If, however, you want to take a more active role than you can by leveraging one of two distinct mechanisms:

+1. the Error Management API at `context.errorMgmt`
+2. use or extend the `HandledError` class exposed by this library

 ### Handled Errors